 Welcome to Swiftwater

-Swiftwater is a veteran-owned farm and native plant nursery, rooted in the towns of Lockport and Amherst, growers of organic foods and healthy ecosystems.
-We are passionate stewards and cultivators of true native species to the WNY region, ethically sourced from local, wild genetics, supporting the diversity and health of both the ecosystem and human communities.
+Swiftwater is a veteran-owned farm and native plant nursery, rooted in the towns of Lockport and Amherst.
+We are passionate stewards and cultivators of true native species to the WNY region that are organically grown and ethically sourced from local, wild genetics.
+Our work supports the biodiversity and health of both our ecosystem and human communities.

-Our mission is to protect and restore our wild spaces by strengthening the ecological integrity and canopy across the Buffalo-Niagara landscape - by nurturing plants indigenous to these lands through cultivation, education, and restoration.
-From front yards to forests, we are dedicated to ethical land stewardship, honoring traditional and indigenous ecological knowledge - while building a resilient, regenerative future through community, conservation, and care.
+Our mission is to protect and restore our wild spaces by nurturing plants that are indigenous to these lands, while strengthening the ecological canopy across the Buffalo-Niagara landscape.
+From front yards to forests, we are dedicated to ethical land stewardship, honoring indigenous ecological knowledge, while building a resilient future through community, conservation, and care.

 .png)